King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

 "Robert broke up the group, again, for the umpteenth time, dwelling at length, I suppose, on our lack of imagination, ability, direction and a thousand other things we were doubtless missing.
 I suppose this only because I remember not listening to this litany of failures.
 Might as well quit while you're ahead, I thought."

 — —Bill Bruford on the band's 1984 disbanding.

-Following the 1984 tour, Fripp dissolved King Crimson for the second time, exactly ten years after dissolving the previous group.
-Bruford and Belew expressed frustration over this; Belew recalled the first he had heard of the split was when he read about it in a report in Musician magazine.
+Following the 1984 tour, Fripp dissolved King Crimson for the second time, exactly ten years after the band's 1974 split.
+Bruford and Belew expressed frustration over this; Belew recalled the first he had heard of it was through a report in Musician magazine.

 1994–1999: The Double Trio, Vrooom, Thrak and the ProjeKcts

 In the summer of 1991, Belew met with Fripp in England to express an interest in reviving King Crimson.
-One year later, Fripp established his Discipline Global Mobile (DGM) record label with producer David Singleton.
+That year saw the release of the retrospective box set Frame by Frame: The Essential King Crimson.
+A follow-up box set, The Great Deceiver, appeared the following year as the first release on Fripp's newly-established record label Discipline Global Mobile (DGM), formed with producer David Singleton.
 Subsequently, DGM would be the primary home for Fripp's work, with larger album releases distributed to bigger record companies (initially Virgin Records), and smaller releases handled by DGM.
 This afforded Fripp and his associates greater creative freedom and more control over all aspects of their work.

-Percussionist Pat Mastelotto joined the band as part of the "Double Trio" line-up, alongside Trey Gunn.
+Drummer/percussionist Pat Mastelotto joined the band as part of the "Double Trio" line-up, alongside Trey Gunn.

-In late 1991, Fripp asked former Japan singer David Sylvian to join the new King Crimson band, but Sylvian declined the offer, though the two collaborated as Sylvian/Fripp.
-In June 1993, Fripp began to assemble a larger version of the band, joined by Belew and Levin, Chapman Stick player Trey Gunn (a veteran of Fripp's Guitar Craft courses) and drummer Jerry Marotta, with whom Fripp had played with Peter Gabriel.
+In late 1991, Fripp asked former Japan singer David Sylvian to join a new King Crimson line-up.
+Sylvian declined the offer, but agreed to work with Fripp on a collaborative album; the resulting album The First Day was issued in 1993 under the name Sylvian/Fripp.
+In June 1993, Fripp began to assemble a larger version of King Crimson featuring Belew and Levin, Chapman Stick player Trey Gunn (a veteran of Fripp's Guitar Craft courses and a session musician on The First Day) and drummer Jerry Marotta, with whom Fripp and Levin had played in Peter Gabriel's band.
 After Sylvian/Fripp's closing concerts at the Royal Albert Hall in December 1993, Fripp decided to ask the tour's drummer Pat Mastelotto, formerly of Mr. Mister, to join instead of Marotta.
-Bruford wound up being the last of the 1980s group to return to the band.
-Fripp explained that he had a vision of a "Double Trio" with two drummers while driving along the Chalke Valley in Wiltshire one afternoon in 1992.
-Bruford later said he had lobbied Fripp at the last minute because he believed that Crimson was still very much "his gig", and that Fripp had come up with a philosophical explanation for utilizing both Mastelotto and himself later.
+Bruford would become the last member of the 1980s quartet to return to the band.
+Bruford later said he had lobbied Fripp at the last minute because he believed that Crimson was still very much "his gig", and that Fripp had come up with a philosophical explanation for utilizing both Mastelotto and Bruford later.
 One of the conditions Fripp imposed upon Bruford if he were to return was to give up all creative control to Fripp.
+Fripp later explained that he had a vision of a "Double Trio" with two guitarists, two bassists, and two drummers while driving along the Chalke Valley in Wiltshire one afternoon in 1992.